COVID-19 pandemic in Australia: 2022

-On 18 January 2022, 77 COVID-19 deaths were reported in Australia, the highest number so far, though not all occurred on the same day (17 January).
+On 18 January 2022, 77 COVID-19 deaths were reported in Australia, the highest number to that point far, though not all had occurred on the same day (17 January).
 There were 36 in New South Wales, 22 in Victoria, 16 in Queensland, 2 in South Australia, and 1 in the Australian Capital Territory.

 On 22 January 2022, Australia exceeded 3,000 deaths related to COVID-19 since the beginning of the pandemic.

 By 4 February 2022, 4,000 COVID-19 related deaths were exceeded.
 This increased to 5,000 by 23 February.

-Other states and territories followed over the next few months.
-Finally on 21 February 2022 border restrictions were removed for all vaccinated people, including non-citizens such as tourists and new immigrants, effectively opening Australia up to the world.
+On 21 February 2022, border restrictions were removed for all vaccinated people, including non-citizens such as tourists and new immigrants, effectively opening Australia up to the world.
 On 18 April 2022 further restrictions on international travel that had been imposed under the Biosecurity Act were removed, allowing cruise ships to operate in Australia for the first time in over 2 years (although only in states where the state government was willing to allow cruise ships, such as NSW, Queensland and Victoria).

-From mid-October 2022, the number of cases trend was rising.
+In May, the requirement to wear a mask in the airport was removed.

+The surge in deaths in Australia in 2022 was falsely attributed on social media to side effects from COVID-19 vaccines.
+The surge was actually caused by the COVID-19 pandemic itself after border and travel restrictions were lifted.